Related Content

 On the dates when the 'Bosphor Express' isn't available, the Sofia-Istanbul Express is the only train which crosses the Bulgaria / Turkey border.

-Though Sofia is some distance off the most Budapest > Bucharest > Istanbul route, but the Sofia-Istanbul Express also call at the junction station of Dimitrovgrad - which can be reached on a series of trains from Bucuresti / Bucharest, which ultimately offer a connection into the Sofia-Istanbul Express.
+Though Sofia is some distance off the most direct Budapest > Bucharest > Istanbul route, but the Sofia-Istanbul Express also calls at the junction station of Dimitrovgrad - which can be reached on a series of trains from Bucuresti / Bucharest, which ultimately offer a connection into the Sofia-Istanbul Express.

 The typically available alternative to making an early morning connection in Dimitovgrad is take the train from Bucuresti to Ruse; and to connect there for a train which is scheduled to arrive in Sofia at around 20:20.